Ellis District Court Plan

 A. Attorneys Eligible for Non-Death Penalty Felony Appointments

-The Judge 443rd District Court shall approve a list of attorneys to serve as court appointed counsel for all felony criminal cases prosecuted in Ellis County, Texas.
+The Judges of the 443rd District Court and the 504th District Court shall approve a list of attorneys to serve as court appointed counsel for all felony criminal cases prosecuted in Ellis County, Texas.
 The Courts may update the appointment list from time to time as applicants may be approved, or as attorneys on the appointment list may be removed, or as the Courts may deem necessary or prudent.
 Attorneys desiring to be considered for inclusion on the appointment list are required to complete and submit the application form provided for by this Plan.
 Completed applications will be accepted each year during the month of December, and all newly approved applicants will be added to the appointment list during the month of January.
 At all times the Courts retain full discretion in deciding whether or not to expand the appointment list.
 A current appointment list shall be posted outside of the District Clerk's office and shall be available to the public.

 In addition to meeting the minimum eligibility requirements, it is explicit and implicit in the Plan that the appointment list will be comprised of attorneys who have demonstrated and continue to demonstrate competence by subjective as well as objective standards.
 All approved attorneys must be determined qualified and competent to represent persons accused of any grade of non-death penalty felony offense from the date of appointment through appeal.
 The Courts will not make specialty appointments except as required by the circumstances.